 A bone density test is mainly done to look for osteoporosis (thin, weak bones) and

-osteopenia (decreased bone mass) so that these problems can be treated as soon as
+osteopenia (decreased bone mass).
+These problems should be treated as soon as possible.

-possible.
-Early treatment helps to prevent bone fractures.
-The complications of broken
+Early treatment helps prevent bone fractures.
+The complications of broken bones due

-bones related to osteoporosis are often severe, particularly in the elderly.
-The earlier
+to osteoporosis are often severe, particularly in older adults.
+The earlier osteoporosis

-osteoporosis can be diagnosed, the sooner treatment can be started to improve the
+can be diagnosed, the sooner treatment can be started.
+Doing so can improve the condition

 A bone density testing may be used to:

-There are many risk factors for osteoporosis and indications for densitometry testing.
+There are many risk factors for osteoporosis.
+Some common risk factors are:

-- Advancing age, women over 65 and men over 70
+Advancing age, women older than age 65 and men older than age 70